 What is the AEC Hackathon?

-A first for the Architecture, Engineering, Construction Industry, the AEC Hackathon is a non-profit event that creates on-the-spot teams of Silicon Valley technologists and industry stakeholders to shape the future of our built environment.
-Formatted as a traditional "hack," the AEC Hackathon provides a playful, exploratory environment where disruption and creative ideas are the essential tools for innovation.
+A first for the Architecture, Engineering, Construction Industry, the AEC Hackathon is a non-profit event that creates on-the-spot teams of technologists and industry stakeholders to shape the future of our built environment.
+The hackathon provides a playful, exploratory environment where disruption and creative ideas are the essential tools for innovation.
 The AEC community faces fresh new problems that urgently need brilliant minds to solve them.
 How are you changing the world?

 Who should attend?